-When people in EMS experience anxiety about death, it often involves thoughts about their death, the death of loved ones, the inevitability of death, the identification of a deceased person with still living loved ones, the future loss of loved ones, and memories of those that have already died.
-The actual degree of experienced distress varies and is dependent upon the intensity and duration of the generated anxiety.
-However, even those that have found a way to cope with death exposure can be emotionally overwhelmed.
-This can occur (1) due to the circumstances of a particular case, (2) when a particular case causes a tipping point in an EMT's ability to manage death anxiety, or (3) gradually over time with continued death exposure.
-Regardless of the cause of death anxiety, such emotional decompensation is sometimes called death imprint.
+When EMS providers experience anxiety about death, it often involves thoughts about their death, the death of loved ones, the inevitability of death, the identification of a deceased person with still living loved ones, the future loss of loved ones, and memories of those that have already died.
+The actual degree of experienced distress varies and is dependent upon the intensity, frequency, and duration of anxiety.

+No one is immune from being emotionally overwhelmed by exposure to death.
+Feeling overwhelmed by exposure to death can occur (1) gradually over time, (2) due to the circumstances of a particular experience, or (3) when a particular case causes a tipping point in a provider's ability to manage death anxiety.
+Regardless of the cause of death anxiety, this type of overwhelming emotional decompensation is called death imprint.

-Death imprint becomes possible when even the best of our coping defenses fail and the anxiety or depression pertaining to death, which is normally suppressed, reaches some degree of expression.
+Death imprint becomes possible when the best of our coping defenses fail, and the anxiety or depression associated with the conception of death reaches some degree of expression.